 The feature debuted in the Ubuntu 12.10 release and was, in my opinion, far ahead of its time.

-With a single broad stroke Ubuntu 12.10 took the web from being confined in a browser to an integral part of the Linux desktop.
+In a single broad stroke Ubuntu 12.10 took the web from being something confined to a browser window to an integral part of the Linux desktop.

 Ubuntu made the web a first-class citizen on the desktop.
 Websites and web services were able to seamlessly blend into the desktop experience in a way that was truly innovative at the time, and arguably still is.